NathanIRL7/scribe/README.md

 so you can focus on actual work.

 ##  Status
--  CRM Board with lead pipeline
+-  CRM Board with lead pipeline(done)
 -  Analytics Dashboard(done)
 -  Supabase complete(done)
 -  Project structure(done)